 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-/s/ PricewaterhouseCoopers LLP Manchester, United Kingdom March 11, 2019
+PricewaterhouseCoopers LLP (signed) Manchester, United Kingdom March 9, 2020

 We have served as the Company's auditor since 2015.

 LUXFER HOLDINGS PLC CONSOLIDATED STATEMENTS OF INCOME